-The driver can refuse the collection if he has doubts regarding the security of the engine on the pallet Paragraph 223 of the Health and Safety Executive, Workplace Transport Safety Guide.
+- The driver has the right to refuse collection as in Paragraph 223 of the Health and Safety Executive, Workplace Transport Safety Guide.
 We all have a duty to ensure the consignment is secure and safe.

-Tied with rope is not a good way to secure an engine on the pallet.
+- Tied with rope is not a good way to secure an engine on the pallet.
 The rope can stretch, come loose, or a once secure knot may not be as secure once in transit.
-We do not recommend or accept rope tied engines.
+We do not recommend or accept rope tied engines

-Strapped tightly to the pallet.
+- Engines strapped tightly to the pallet.
 Ideally should have rags/mats underneath, but it is drained and is a ‘clean’ engine, it is not wet with oil.

 - Ideally should be sat on rags/mat, but not needed as engine is drained, and is very clean.
 Straps could benefit from protection, but if bands touch smooth areas then are ok.